Child Custody

 Decision-Making

-Another component of parental responsibility relating to Colorado child custody laws is formally called the “allocation of decision-making responsibility.”
+Another component of parental responsibility relating to child custody Colorado laws is formally called the “allocation of decision-making responsibility.”
 This is more commonly known as legal custody.
 “Decision-making” refers to a parent’s authority to make fundamental decisions about their child’s welfare.
-This decision-making authority includes the right to make major decisions, such as where the child will attend school and what extracurricular activities that the child will participate in.
+This decision-making authority includes the right to make major decisions, such as where the child will attend school and what extracurricular activities the child will participate in.
 Smaller everyday decisions generally are not included in this authority, meaning both parents can make these decisions when the child is in their care.

 A divorce custody lawyer who is attempting to help a client obtain decision-making authority will argue that, similar to parenting time above, their client making such decisions will be in the best interests of the child.